Fast identification and stabilization of unknown linear systems: Problem statement

 where the pair of matrices $(A,B) \in \bbR^{n\times n}\times \bbR^{n\times m}$ is completely unknown.
 We assume that the state $x_k \in \bbR^n$ can be measured, and denote the input by $u_k \in \bbR^m$.

-The problem studied in this article is to determine a stabilizing controller gain online.
+The problem studied in this article is to find a stabilizing controller online.
 This, we formulate as follows.

-\begin{problem}[Stabilization of an unkown system] Given an unknown stabilizable pair of matrices $(A,B)$ and initial condition $x_0 = \bar{x}$.
-Choose (online) a sequence of inputs $(u_k)_{k=0}^N \subsEq \bbR^m, N \in \bbN$ such that a stabilizing controller $u_k = K x_k$ for \eqref{eq:sys} can be determined. \end{problem}
+\begin{problem}[Stabilization of an unknown system]~\\ Given an unknown stabilizable pair of matrices $(A,B)$ and initial condition $x_0$.
+Choose (online) a sequence of inputs $(u_k)_{k=0}^{N-1} \subsEq \bbR^m, N \in \bbN$ such that a stabilizing controller $u_k = K x_k$ for \eqref{eq:sys} can be determined.
+This makes our setting more challenging than the case of controllable systems, where a complete identification of the system behaviour renders the stabilization obvious. \end{problem}